 The AC3 (like Renishaw's AC2 card) has software readable, version numbering.
 Often, changes to the hardware are invisible to the customer, such as when a component that is no longer available causes the design to be changed, so changes to the hardware that cause a consequential change to the customer's software cause the FUNCTIONALITY VERSION number to be incremented.

 When the page register has been written to with 02H, the FUNCTIONALITY VERSION number can be read from ‘base + 15'.
 The functionality version is incremented by Renishaw when a change has been made to the design that requires a change to the customer software.

 Installation and user's guides

-Installation and integration guide: SP25M
+Installation guide: SP25M

 This document is intended as a guide to initial installation and integration of the Renishaw SP25M analogue scanning/measurement probe system.

 Renishaw’s innovative SP25M is the world’s most compact and versatile scanning probe system and is actually two sensors in one - enabling the user to scan for form measurement or reverse engineering and as a touch-trigger probe (TTP) for geometric size and position measurement.